Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Love is Respect

 In other words, boundaries are about the things that are yours and over which you have ultimate say.
-Access to your body, your time, your home, and emotional or physical intimacy with you, are all areas where boundaries are essential.
+Access to your body, your time, your home, your property, emotional or physical intimacy with you, and even your digital spaces are all areas where boundaries are essential.

 Why Are Boundaries Important?

 Good boundaries are a crucial component of taking care of yourself.
 Without strong boundaries, you are likely to end up feeling used, burned out, or taken advantage of.
-This can happen even if no-one has any ill intent towards you!
-And if someone does have less than positive intentions towards you, a lack of good boundaries may help them to get their claws in.
+This can happen even if no-one has any ill intent towards you.
+Boundaries are one tool we can use to protect ourselves.
+They help you to keep a strong sense of self, drawing a clear line in the sand between what you will and won’t tolerate, what you will and won’t do, and where you end and someone else begins.

-Finally, good boundaries enable true consent to exist.
-I firmly believe that a person can only give a meaningful yes (to sex, a date, a new project or responsibility, or even just a conversation) if they also have the ability to say no. Good boundaries allow us to say yes when we mean it, and no when we need to.
+Good boundaries enable true consent to exist.
+A person can only give a meaningful yes (to sex, a date, a new project or responsibility, or even just a conversation) if they also have the ability to safely say no. Good boundaries allow us to say yes when we mean it, and no when we need to.

 Boundaries are about you, so use “I” statements when you set them as far as possible.
-This can help prevent the other person from getting defensive or pushing back against what you’re saying (it’s harder to argue with someone about their own feelings, thoughts, or needs!)
+This can help prevent the other person from getting defensive or pushing back against what you’re saying.
+It also reduces the likelihood that they’ll hear your boundary as blame, a punishment, or shutting them out.

 Here are a couple of examples: